Realiserad/fish-ai/README.md

 fisher install .
 ```

+### Install the hooks

+This repository ships with [pre-commit hooks](https://pre-commit.com) which can
+prevent some faulty commits from being pushed.

 ### Enable debug logging

 Enable debug logging to syslog by putting `debug = True` in your `fish-ai.ini`.